martellotech/kibana/Martello.README.md

 # Docker container
 `docker build -f Dockerfile.martello -t kibana-martello .`

+You can specify a version to build for with the "--build-arg VERSION=7.17.28" tag

 To build a production version of the container see run the following commands:
 `docker login cbmtdev.azurecr.io`
 `docker build -f Dockerfile.martello -t kibana-martello .`